-Fortunately, we don’t have to fail at our New Year’s resolutions this year.
+But there’s great news!
+We don’t have to fail at our New Year’s resolutions this year.
 There are ways to set yourself up for a successful new year.

 Here are 5 simple tips to help you stick to your New Year’s resolutions:

-Create specific and attainable goals:
+Create specific and attainable goals.

-Tell other people about your resolution:
+Tell other people about your resolution.

-Get a buddy:
+Get a buddy.

-Believe in yourself:
+Believe in yourself.

-Don’t give up:
+Don’t give up.

-Most people struggle with ideas of failure – whether you’ve failed in the past (and we all have) or you’re struggling with your current goals, know that none of us are perfect.
+Most people struggle with ideas of failure.
+Whether you’ve failed in the past (and we all have) or you’re struggling with your current goals, know that none of us are perfect.
 We will mess up and that doesn’t mean we’ve failed.
-The key to making long and lasting change is being about to recommit to the goal and the process, take a deep breath and jump right back in.
+The key to making long and lasting change is being about to recommit to the goal and the process, take a deep breath, and jump right back in.
 It takes 30 days for something to become a habit so keep pushing forward.

-Maybe you’ve struggled with identifying goals, finding motivation or creating lasting changes in your life, we would love to help.
-Click here to schedule your appointment today and get started towards reaching your most desired goals.
+Maybe you’ve struggled with identifying goals, finding motivation, or creating lasting changes in your life, we would love to help.
+Click here to schedule your appointment today and get started toward reaching your most desired goals.